Multimagic series for cubes

 2. 3² + 19² + 20² = 4² + 15² + 23² = 5² + 13² + 24² = 8² + 9² + 25² = 770 = S2

-For the order 4, there are 8 bimagic series for which the list is given in the Smallest bimagic cube page.
+For the order 4, there are 8 bimagic series for which the list is given on the Smallest bimagic cube page.

 Here is a summary of the number of multimagic series, some of these lists being downloadable as Excel files, from 44Kb to 540Kb each.
-The numbers of bimagic series of order 9 and 10 were computed by Walter Trump, Germany, in October 2005.
+The numbers of bimagic series of orders 9 and 10 were computed by Walter Trump, Germany, in October 2005.
 The number of trimagic series of order 9 was computed by Gildas Guillemot, France, in December 2006 and later confirmed by Michael Quist, USA, in May 2008.
+The numbers of bimagic series of orders 11 and 12 were computed in May and June 2013 by Walter Trump, using a program written by Lee Morgenstern, USA.
+In August 2015, Dirk Kinnaes, Belgium, confirmed the previously known numbers of bimagic series, and computed the number of bimagic series of order 13: see his algorithm (PDF file).

-The bimagic and trimagic series are referenced respectively under the numbers A090653 and A092312 in the Neil Sloane's Encyclopedia of Integer Sequences, AT&T Research.
+The bimagic and trimagic series are referenced respectively under the numbers A090653 and A092312 in the On-Line Encyclopedia of Integer Sequences, OEIS Foundation.

 Return to the home page http://www.multimagie.com